-van Loon et al. applied the dual fermion approach with a second-order approximation to the self-energy for the Mott transition in the two-dimensional Hubbard model. \cite{vanLoon_etal_2018} A strong reduction of the critical interaction and inversion of the slope of the transition lines with respect to single-site dynamical mean-field theory was observed.
+van Loon et al. applied the dual fermion approach with a second-order approximation to the self-energy for the Mott transition in the two-dimensional Hubbard model. \cite{vanLoon_etal_2018} A strong reduction of the critical interaction and an inversion of the slope of the transition lines with respect to single-site dynamical mean-field theory was observed.

-Katanin et al. showed the suppression of the quasiparticle weight in three-dimensional Hubbard model. \cite{Katanin_etal_2009} With the additional correction in the susceptibility to fulfill the Mermin-Wagner theorem, \cite{Moriya_book} they also found a dramatically stronger impact of spin fluctuations in two dimensions where the pseudogap is formed at low enough temperatures.
+Katanin et al. showed the suppression of the quasiparticle weight in the three-dimensional Hubbard model. \cite{Katanin_etal_2009} With an additional correction in the susceptibility to fulfill the Mermin-Wagner theorem, \cite{Moriya_book} they also found a dramatically stronger impact of spin fluctuations in two dimensions where the pseudogap is formed at low enough temperatures.
 They proposed that the origin of the pseudogap at weak-to-intermediate coupling is in the splitting of the quasiparticle peak.

-Hirschmeier et al. studied the three dimensional Hubbard model.
-They reported that in the weak-coupling regime, spin-flip excitations across the Fermi surface are important.
-The strong-coupling regime is described by Heisenberg physics. \cite{Hirschmeier_etal_2015} In the intermediate-interaction, aspects of both local and nonlocal correlations appear.
-They also found that the critical exponents of the transition in the strong-coupling regime is consistent with Heisenberg physics down to an interaction of $U=10t$.
-Again the non mean-filed exponents is an interesting finding.
+Hirschmeier et al. studied the three dimensional Hubbard model and they reported that in the weak-coupling regime, spin-flip excitations across the Fermi surface are important while the strong-coupling regime is described by Heisenberg physics. \cite{Hirschmeier_etal_2015} For intermediate interaction, aspects of both local and nonlocal correlations appear.
+They also found that the critical exponents of the transition in the strong-coupling regime are consistent with the Heisenberg model down to an interaction of $U=10t$.
+Again the identification of non mean-field exponents is an interesting finding.

 Antipov et al. demonstrated that diagrammatic multiscale methods anchored around local approximations are indeed capable of capturing the non-mean-field nature of the critical point of lattice models.\cite{Antipov_etal_2014} This is an interesting result as the mean field theory describes the longest length scale in the problem.